- Video: Chest Infection in Children – Causes, Symptoms & Remedies

 The treatment for chest infection in children is fairly simple, and your child will most likely require within a short period of care.
 However, you should be wary so as to not let it fester into something more serious.
 You can follow home remedies and treatments and wait for your child to recover within a couple of weeks at most.
 The methods of treating chest infections are given below.

 - Give your child a nutritious diet of cereals, pulses, fruits, vegetables, honey, tulsi, ginger and warm liquids like soups, turmeric milk, so that his body gets the required strength to fight off the infection.
 It is also sure to help reduce the temperature of the body.

 - Medicines like paracetamol or ibuprofen in small doses can help reduce the fever and reduce the congestion in the chest.
 This can improve his breathing, too- although, make sure not to increase the dosage.

 - Using saline nasal drops, you can clear the stuffy nose and improve his breathing quickly.
 Also, always eat in an upright position so as to clear the nose.

 - Steam inhalation is another great way to reduce the stuffiness of the nose, and you can apply a bit of vapour rub on the inhaler for best results.

 How to Prevent Chest Infection in a Child

 Recurrent chest infection in children is a serious problem, so you must do all you can to prevent chest infection in toddlers.
 Some tips to prevent it are given below.

 - You should maintain hygiene in and around the house so that the child does not come in contact with harmful bacteria as much as possible.
 Also, try to keep your child away from polluted air as much as possible.

-- Discard of the napkins and tissues which you used while the child was infected, so as to prevent recurrence.
+- Discard off the napkins and tissues which you used while the child was infected, so as to prevent a recurrence.